ray-cast/ray-mmd/Materials/README.md

 Normal:
 -------------
-　　`SSAO` only supports `non-empty` normals else will result a `white edge` issue, When you see some error that looks like some `white edges` on your actor's model, you can put the scene in the `PMXEditor` And check the scene that all `normals` are not `zero-length` (XYZ are same equal to zero) to be used for model.
+　　`SSAO` only supports `non-empty normal` else will result a `white edge` issue, when you see some `error` that looks like some `white edges` on your actor's model, you can put the scene in the `PMXEditor` and check the scene that all `normals` are not `zero-length` (XYZ are same equal to zero) to be used for model.

 * ##### NORMAL_MAP_FROM
     see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM)